Darioc18/architecture-portfolio/README.md

 ### Features left to implement

-- Expand the _architecture_ page: add more projects to showcase a wider range of the designer's work.
+- Expand the _architecture_ page: add more projects to showcase a wider range of the architect's work.
 - Individual project pages with navigation arrows: implement the feature depicted in the [Wireframes](#wireframes), allowing users to navigate between individual project pages using arrows.
-These arrows should be placed in a way that allows users to easily move to the next or previous project.
 Additionally, consider including a small preview of the upcoming or previous project above the arrows, providing a glimpse of what's to come.

 ## Testing